calebarg/blub/README.md

 ## Overview

 Blub is a search engine project that uses Rust for indexing and searching.
-Go's for crawling and serving up html.
+Go for crawling and serving up html.

 ## Prerequisites